- The average cost to own and operate a new vehicle in 2020 was $9,561.

-AAA estimates that the average cost of owning a new vehicle in 2017 is $8,469 ($705.75 each month).
-Pickup trucks top the estimates with an annual cost of $10,054 while small sedans are the most affordable at $6,354.
-Small SUVs and hybrids cost around $7,600 per year while medium SUVs and large sedans cost around $9,400.
-Another thing to keep in mind is that while your car may be covered by a warranty for the first few years, thereby reducing these costs, you may be in for some bigger expenses when the warranty expires.
+AAA estimates that the average cost to own and operate a new vehicle in 2020 was $9,561 ($796.75 each month).
+Pickup trucks had the highest overall driving costs at an estimated 75.39¢ per mile while small sedans had the lowest overall at 50.10¢ per mile.
+Electric vehicles (60.79¢ per mile) had the lowest maintenance, repair, and tire costs while medium SUVs (66.91¢ per mile) had the highest.
+Another thing to keep in mind is that while your car may be covered by a warranty for the first few years, thereby reducing many of these costs, you may be in for some bigger expenses when the warranty expires.

 You might keep your car forever, but chances are pretty good that one day you’ll sell it or trade it in.
 This brings up perhaps the most overlooked cost of car ownership: depreciation.
-We all know that our cars started to lose their value as soon as we drove them off the lot.
-While some cars keep their value better than others, cars tend to lose around 15–25% of their value each year for the first five years, meaning that your car is worth about one-third of its sticker price at the end of five years.
+We all know that our cars started to lose their value as soon as we drove them off the lot, but some cars keep their value better than others.
+Cars tend to lose around 15–25% of their value each year for the first five years, meaning that your car is worth about one-third of its sticker price at the end of five years.
 Small sedans and small SUVs tend to have the lowest annual depreciation costs while minivans and electric vehicles are at the higher end of the spectrum.

 Among the pros of buying a car is that you own the car, you can put as many miles on it as you want, you can customize your car as much as you want, you can keep it for as long as you want, and you don’t have the risk of lease-end charges or other fees for breaking the terms of the lease.
 The cons of buying include higher monthly payments, maintenance and repair costs when the warranty expires, and you’re responsible for selling or trading it in if you want a new car (assuming you don’t keep the old one).
 In general, it’s cheaper to lease in the short term but cheaper to buy in the long term.

 The point of all of this is not to endorse one make or model over another, to make an argument for buying or leasing, or to convince you to sell your car and start riding the bus.
-Rather, the point is to help keep these kinds of things in mind when creating and monitoring a budget and your cash flow.
+Rather, the point is to help keep these expenses in mind when creating and monitoring a budget and your cash flow.
 Often, we’ll see clients allocating $X amount per month on paper for car expenses, but when it comes time to pay the piper, the money isn’t there – it’s easy to do since you aren’t buying new tires every month.
 A good way to solve this problem would be to set up a direct deposit into a separate car expense account.
 When the issues arise, you’ve got the earmarked funds ready and waiting.
-If you’re unsure how much you should be putting aside for car expenses each month, a good starting point would be to take a look back at all of your car-related expenditures from the past year, add them up and divide by twelve.
+If you’re unsure how much you should be putting aside for car expenses each month, start by looking back at all of your car-related expenditures from the past year, add them up and divide by twelve.